Magilla Gorilla

-Magilla Gorilla is a fictional gorilla and the star of The Magilla Gorilla Show by Hanna-Barbera that aired from 1963 to 1965.
+Magilla Gorilla is a fictional gorilla and the star of The Magilla Gorilla Show by Hanna-Barbera that aired from 1964 to 1967.

 Character description

-Magilla Gorilla (voiced by Allan Melvin) is a fun-loving yet trouble-prone anthropomorphic gorilla who spends his time languishing in the front display window of Melvin Peebles' pet shop, eating bananas and being a drain on the shop's finances.
-Peebles (voiced by Howard Morris and later by Don Messick) frequently marks down his price considerably, but he is invariably only purchased for a short time, typically by some thieves who needed a gorilla to break into a bank or by an advertising agency looking for a mascot for their new product.
-The customers always ended up returning Magilla, forcing Peebles to give a refund.
-In the case of being bought by thieves, he was seized by police for being used in criminal activity and returned to Peebles' store.
-Magilla often ended episodes with his catchphrase "We'll try again next week."
+Magilla Gorilla (voiced by Allan Melvin) is a fun-loving yet trouble-prone anthropomorphic Western gorilla who spends his time languishing in the front display window of Melvin Peebles' pet shop, eating bananas and being a drain on the shop's finances.
+Peebles (voiced by Howard Morris and later by Don Messick) frequently marks down his price considerably, but purchasers of Magilla always ended up returning him due to Magilla's antics or other circumstances, forcing Peebles to give a refund; Magilla would often end episodes with his catchphrase "We'll try again next week!"

 Like many of Hanna-Barbera's animal characters, Magilla Gorilla sported human accessories: a purple bow tie, red shorts held up by green suspenders, a purple undersized derby hat, and brown dress shoes.

 The only customer truly interested in owning Magilla was a little girl named Ogee (voiced by Jean Vander Pyl and pronounced "Oh Gee!").
-During the cartoon's theme song, "We've Got a Gorilla for Sale", she asks hopefully, "How much is that gorilla in the window?" (a twist on the old standard, "(How Much Is) That Doggie in the Window?"), but she was never able to convince her parents to let her keep him.
+During the cartoon's theme song, "We've Got a Gorilla for Sale," she asks hopefully, "How much is that gorilla in the window?" (a twist on the old standard, "(How Much Is) That Doggie in the Window?", but she was never able to convince her parents to let her keep him.

-In Yiddish, a megillah is a long tedious or embroidered account, from the Hebrew megillah, a story written in a scroll.
-One episode has Magilla saying, "Such a megillah over a gorilla."
+In Yiddish, a megillah is a long, tedious, or embroidered account, from the Hebrew megillah, a story written in a scroll.
+The first episode "Big Game" has Magilla saying, "Such a megillah over a gorilla."